kacperwitczak/Snake-Multiplayer-Server/README.md

 0. Create readme - Done
 1. Fix comments
 2. Add documentation (for ex. how many bytes are we sending/reading to/from clien)
-3. Implement game logic after snake death
+3. Implement game logic after snake death - implemented
 4. Fix initializing of snake (we don't want to spawn new snake near border)
 5. Add color to each snake in Snakes array in Game struct and send this color do client so he can distinguish his snake from others
 6. Refactor code